emberjs/data/packages/codemods/README.md

 Calls to legacy store methods that are not currently awaited will not be transformed.
 In order to provide feature parity with the legacy method, we need to access the `content` property from `Future` returned by `store.request`.
 In order to do this, we need to `await store.request`, but we can't safely add `await` with a codemod as we don't know if the consuming code will be able to handle the change.

+There is one exception to this rule.
+In the case where a route's `model` hook returns a call to a legacy store method, the codemod will transform the legacy store method and will add the `await` keyword.

 ## Caveats

 GJS and GTS files are not currently supported.
 PRs welcome! 🧡